A journey in Central Europe

 Getting around.
 For all but the shortest journeys by S and U- Bahn, tram and bus the single fare is €2.80 for two hours.
 A day ticket (valid until 0300 the following morning) costs €7.
 The buses to Tegel Airport are included.
 More information at www.bvg.de .
 West Berlin scrapped its tram network but the Soviet Zone (East Berlin) kept theirs.
 While there have been a few short extensions opened in the past thirty years, in general, if you are on a tram you are in the former East Berlin.

-(13) U55 is a short underground line, with a single two-coach train which pootles back and forward for 1.8km from Brandenburger Tor to the Hauptbahnof with an intermediate stop at the Bundestag.
+(13) U55 was a short underground line, with a single two-coach train which pootled back and forward for 1.8km from Brandenburger Tor to the Hauptbahnof with an intermediate stop at the Bundestag.
 Opened in 2009, the stations are full size and dwarf the train.
-The was planned as an extension to the U5 line, but finance and construction difficulties have plagued it.
-It is now hoped that the link between the two lines will open in 2020.
-We’ll see.
+The was planned as an extension to the U5 line, but finance and construction difficulties plagued it. however, since our visit the link between the two lines opened in December 2020 and the U55 is now part of the U5 and both tracks are in use by full-size trains.

 Our ticket and transit visa to cross East Germany by train